kartikmishraa/LRU-cache/README.md

-# Introduction
+# LRU Cache

-LRU cache is a data structure that is used to store a limited number of items with the goal of improving performance by reducing the number of expensive operations needed to retrieve data.
+This is a Python-based implementation of LRU Cache, a data structure used to store a limited number of items and improve performance by reducing the number of costly operations needed to retrieve data.
 It works on the principle that the items that have been used recently are more likely to be used again, while the items that have not been used recently are less likely to be used again.
 LRU cache is commonly used in applications where there is a high frequency of reads and a low frequency of writes.

 # How LRU Cache works